MaximNikolaev/MaximNikolaev.github.io/resume_en.md

 *March 2014 - October 2018* (4 years 8 months)

-- Determined goods surpluses of 1.5mil usd.
+- Determined goods surpluses of 1.5M USD.
 The method of their rational use is proposed and implemented
 - Combined data from 10 databases to a single database 1C ERP 1.3.
 Transferred 3 years of work data.
 Simplified usage of high-level reports
 - Implemented numerous changes in trade, financial, accounting management
 - Managed tasks for programmers and key employees

 ### **Developer** at Center of Physical-Chemical Medicine, Belozersky Institute of Physico-Chemical Biology MSU